FelixLeander/ImageSorter/README.md

 - [ ] Different ways of sorting
 - [ ] Custom file support (likely no or limited preview)
 - [ ] Restore deleted (shit go back button)

+## Known Issues
+- Not fidning any Images in source folder (Permsiion Problem)

 ## Feedback is appreciated.
 Please reach out to me!